MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-managed-instance.md

 **Resolution**: To resolve, have SQL Managed Instance and SCOM Managed Instance (preview) in same region.

-### Issue: After patch, user data in the database is altered or not retained properly
+### Issue: After patching, user data in the database is altered or not retained properly

 **Cause**: Occurs if update was not done properly.